 Angela Guenette is owner of Ponder Studios Inc.

-Angela is a character modeler, specializing in topology & facial expression.
+Angela is a character modeler for production, specializing in topology & facial blend shapes.

-Her current interests are using software to create various printed mediums such as 3D and giclée prints.
+Her current interests are using Blender, ZBrush, and GIMP to create various printed mediums such as 3D and giclée.

 James Monteath is founder and owner of Ponder Studios Inc.

 James is a professional software developer since 1989.
 His work includes video games, computer animated features, multimedia, and enterprise business systems.

 His interest in computers began in 1977 at the age of 9 with the IMSAI 8080 and KIM-1 microcomputers.
 He taught himself machine code, assembly language, and BASIC.